 A cheat sheet can become very useful in the preparation of GMAT.
 Contrary to what the name suggests, a cheat sheet is not used for cheating during the examinations.
-It is basically a list of relevant information such as formulas or rules that a candidates needs to remember.
-As there is no fixed syllabus, the GMAT cheat sheet can help to retain the important information or content concisely to be used for the preparation.
+It is basically a list of relevant information such as formulas or rules that a candidate needs to remember.
+As there is no fixed syllabus, this list can help to retain the important information or content concisely to be used for the preparation.
 With all the important information in one place, a cheat sheet helps in revising quickly without missing any of the concepts.
 Ideally, a cheat sheet should contain the most important information such as formulas and rules that you need to remember.
 A cheat sheet is never finished as you will be adding and deleting content to it for the entire duration of your preparation.

-- How to use a GMAT Cheat Sheet:
+- How to use a Cheat Sheet:

-- How to make a GMAT Cheat Sheet:
+- How to make it:

 When starting to make the cheat sheet, it is best to start with several sheets of paper, one for each of the following: